kazurayam/KS10.4.2_failed_to_rename_Keywords/README.md

 >Type named 'BrowserMobProxyManager' already exists in package 'com.kazurayam.ks'

 and actually I could not finish renaming the class back to the original.
+This was a serious error for me.

+## Conclusion

+Katalon Studio v10.4.2 has some flaws in the renaming of custom keyword classes.
+I hope Catalon will fix it someday.